Schulich-Ignite/website/content/blog/Taxonomical Ordering.md

 Since we don't want to waste people's time we go back to the question of how to organize things into a system that is useful.
 Luckily there are some common terms, and ways of managing this complexity.
 In particular their is **taxonomical structuring/ordering** (this is simpler than it sounds).

-## What is a Heirarchy?
+## What is a Hierarchy?

-Basically this is just a fancy name for a structure that shows categories that are related in some way to all of the categories beneath them.
+A hierarchy is just a fancy name for a structure that shows categories that are related in some way to all of the categories beneath them.
 For example when talking about a location you might have a hierarchy that looks like this:

 <pre class="mermaid">
 flowchart TD
     a{Continent} & b{Country} & c{Province} & d{City}
-    a --> b -->c --> d
+    a --contains--> b --contains-->c --contains--> d
 </pre>

 Where the overall category is A location from there you have continents, which contain countries, which contain provinces, which contain cities.

 ## What is a taxonomy?

 A taxonomy is easiest to think of as a set of categories.
 They can be structured hierarchically, and allow you to organize your data effectively.
-You can also use them without the hierarchy, this is handy for simple relationships (like tags in a blog).
+They are useful when developing apps because they are [recursively defined](https://realpython.com/python-thinking-recursively/).
+This is just a fancy way of saying that a taxonomy can contain other taxonomies.
+This is useful because it means that you can easily gather all the data in a hierarchy from any place above or at the taxonomy you're looking for.

 Within a taxonomy you have terms, terms then have: